 This recipe for salted caramel chocolate pie is a “sweet” entry in our March Recipe Madness Contest, created and submitted by Erin Evenson.
 To qualify, the recipe contains 8 ingredients or less, but includes Culinary Coconut Milk by So Delicious Dairy Free.

-Special Diet Notes & Options: Salted Coconut Caramel Chocolate Pie
+Special Diet Notes: Salted Coconut Caramel Chocolate Pie

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, nut-free, peanut-free, soy-free, vegan, and vegetarian.

-For gluten-free and dairy-free caramel chocolate pie, gluten-free graham cracker crumbs are available!
+For a gluten-free and dairy-free caramel chocolate pie, gluten-free graham cracker crumbs are available!

 - 3½ cups vegan graham cracker crumbs*